University of Pennsylvania

 Philadelphia, PA 19104

-Lynn Malzone Ierardi, J.D. has been in the estate and gift planning field for nearly 30 years.
+Lynn Malzone Ierardi, J.D. has been in the estate and gift planning field for more than 30 years.
 She is the author of Storytelling: The Secret Sauce of Fundraising Success published by CharityChannel Press.
 Lynn has served as Director of Gift Planning for the University of Pennsylvania (Penn) since 2005 and as an independent gift planning consultant (www.GiftPlanningAdvisor.com, founded in 2002).
 Prior to joining Penn, she held gift planning positions in health and higher education, served as Vice President with the Merrill Lynch Center for Philanthropy and practiced estate planning and real estate law.
-Lynn is the current Chair of the national board of the National Association of Charitable Gift Planners (CGP).
+Lynn is the immediate past-Chair of the national board of the National Association of Charitable Gift Planners (CGP).
 She served as Treasurer in 2017, and is also a member of the CGP Leadership Institute.
 She has been a member of CGP since 1993.
 She is a past board member and past President of the New Jersey Council of Charitable Gift Planners and a current board member of the Planned Giving Council of Greater Philadelphia (PGCGP).
 As a dynamic and highly rated speaker, Lynn has presented at conferences and meetings throughout the country on a variety of gift planning topics.
 She is a graduate of Lycoming College and Fordham University School of Law, and is a Proud Penn Parent - times two!

 Leadership Institute, Past CGP Board, CGP Conference Speaker